Skip to main content

 What’s the difference between the Playlab apps and a custom made GPT or Gemini Gem?

-Playlab apps offer more flexibility by supporting multiple AI models from different providers (OpenAI, Anthropic, Meta, and Google).
+Playlab apps offer more flexibility by supporting multiple AI models from different providers (OpenAI, Anthropic, Meta, Google, DeepSeek, Moonshot, Mistral, and Alibaba).
 Unlike custom GPTs which are limited to OpenAI’s ecosystem or Gemini Gems which are limited to Google’s ecosystem, Playlab allows you to create educational tools using various models and provides additional education-specific features and safeguards.